 Excerpted from "Computers & Language Rehab," Stroke Connection Magazine, May/June 2005.
-(Science update August 2009)
+(Last science update March 2013)

 As computer technology has become more efficient and less costly, an increasing variety of hardware and software options are available that can help people recovering from stroke.